jean-pierreBoth/annembed/README.md

 So **--features "openblas-static"** or  **--features "intel-mkl-static"** must be passed to cargo to compile.
 Alternatively define the default in Cargo.toml.
 ## Results

-These are preliminary results.
-Timings are given for a 8-core i7 @2.3 Ghz laptop.
+Timings are given for a 8-core i7 @2.3 Ghz laptop with 64Gb memory.

 ### Embedder examples